-Kinna, R. and Gordon, R. (eds) (2019) “A Radical Feminist Diaspora: Speaking of IMELDA, Reproductive Justice and Ireland” in The Routledge Handbook of Radical Politics, co-authored with members of Speaking of I.M.E.L.D.A, pp 24-41.
+(2019) “A Radical Feminist Diaspora: Speaking of IMELDA, Reproductive Justice and Ireland” in The Routledge Handbook of Radical Politics, ed.
+By Ruth Kinna and Uri Gordon.
+Co-authored as part of Speaking of I.M.E.L.D.A.
+Chapter 2. pp 24-41.
+New York: Routledge.

 Hanlon, S. and Wallace, A. (2019) “Socialism and the Fight Against Transphobia”, Irish Marxist Review, Vol 8.
 No. 23, (January, 2019).